ACT (Actors, Clowns, Technicians) One Drama Club is the oldest club on campus!

-Elizabeth Richard (Director) is back for her sixth year of teaching and directing at LCC!
-Elizabeth holds a BA from CUNY, an Acting Certificate from The National Shakespeare Conservatory, and an MA from Eastern Michigan University.
-She has worked at the Portland Actors Conservatory, Artists Repertory Theatre, Oregon Children’s Theatre, Lakewood Theatre, and the Oregon Shakespeare Festival.
-Prior to LCC, Elizabeth taught and directed at Central Michigan University, and acted for many years in NYC.
+Elizabeth (Betsy) Richard, Director, teaches drama and directs three theater productions a year at Lower Columbia College.
+Betsy completed her Acting Training Certificate at the National Shakespeare Conservatory, NYC and holds degrees from CUNY and Eastern Michigan University.
+Locally Betsy has worked with the Portland Actors Conservatory, Artists Repertory Theatre, Oregon Children’s Theatre, Lakewood Theatre, and the Oregon Shakespeare Festival.
+Prior to LCC, Betsy taught and directed at Central Michigan University, and acted for many years in NYC.
 Favorite directing projects outside of LCC include Ramona Quimby (OCT), Willy Wonka (Midland Center for the Arts, MI), and Race: How Blacks and Whites Think and Feel About the American Obsession, which toured Metro Detroit Schools.

 Center Stage Theatre in the Rose Center for the Arts is home to a variety of plays put on by Lower Columbia College students, community members, and visiting performers.

 Enjoy live performances in an intimate theatre designed to enhance your connection with the performance.

 Drama courses provide students with an understanding of the theatre and an appreciation of theatre, acting, technical theatre, and production experience through performance.
 Students develop the ability to express themselves in many ways: acting on stage, seminar discussion, play analysis, review writing, script interpretation, kinesthetic expression, and technical proficiency in set, costume, and light design.

 One play is presented each quarter during the academic year.
 Participation is open to all students, college employees and members of the local community.